 What makes this lake so special is that the water is very clear.
 Even in the National Institute of Water and Atmospheric Research (NIWA) study in 2011, the clarity of the lake can be seen from visibility up to 80 meters.
 Wow!

-You must be wondering, why is the water in this lake so clear right?
+You certainly think, why the water in this lake so clear right?
 In the researchers’ findings, it was revealed that the flow of the lake has a natural dam filter.
 This filter is formed from landslide debris that forms a dam between two lakes.

 Not only is it clear, but this small lake is also surrounded by beautiful nature.
 From the edge of the lake, you can see the rocks that are at the bottom of the lake.
 As well as the trees and the blue sky reflected by the lake’s water are so fascinating to the eye.